hasmhib/unit2-2024/README.md

     return my_sensors
 ```

-get_sensors　：In get_sensors, I used sensor readings for specified IDs.
+get_sensors :In get_sensors, I used sensor readings for specified IDs.
 I initialize a dictionary to store readings for each ID and then identify through all recordings, adding the values to the corresponding lists in the dictionary if the sensor ID matches.
 This function organizes sensor data by ID, making it easy to access and analyze specific sensor readings.

 **code00**
 ```.py